 If you care about people and have a strong desire to help them, you may already have some of the skills you’ll need to become a Medical Assistant.
-A medical assistant program may be the perfect match for the person you are and the job you could find in in today’s modern healthcare office.
+Medical assistant training may be the perfect match for you!

 1) Honesty & Integrity